 This post may contain affiliate links.

-Dive into the exciting world of tofu with Jackfruitful Kitchen's all-encompassing Tofu 101 Guide!
+Tofu obsessed or new to plant based eating?
+This list has everything you need to know about tofu and the best recipes to make with it!
 Learn about the various forms of tofu, the best use for each type, and gather expert advice on how to cook and serve them to perfection.
-This guide offers a selection of tasty, healthy tofu recipes that are easy to whip up and brimming with flavor.
-Whether you're in need of a speedy dinner for a busy weeknight or a standout dish for a festive gathering, this blog doesn't just highlight tofu's health benefits and nutritional wonders—it motivates you to incorporate this adaptable, plant-based protein into your everyday diet (and will even turn tofu haters into tofu lovers)!
+Whether you're in need of a speedy dinner for a busy weeknight or a standout meal to impress; there is something for everyone and might even turn tofu haters into tofu lovers!

 Welcome to the wonderful world of tofu!
 Often celebrated as a versatile and healthy ingredient, tofu is a staple in many diets around the globe due to its impressive adaptability and nutritional benefits.
 Whether you’re a long-time vegan or just looking to incorporate more plant-based options into your meals, tofu offers a fantastic canvas for a range of flavors and cooking techniques.
 From the perfection of blending silken tofu into sauces, to the firm tofu blocks ideal for frying up a golden stir-fry, to high protein super firm tofu that you can even eat raw… tofu can do it all!
 This blog is your ultimate guide to everything tofu, from understanding the different types available and how to cook them, to exploring delicious recipes and a list of my favorite marinades, brands and methods of cooking!